treehousekingcomic/custom_commands_docs/docs/README.md

 > When someone executes this command, they will get the Developers role.

-Note : If after making the a role command and the role is deleted, either remake or edit the command to keep it valid.
+**Note:** If after making the a role command and the role is deleted, either remake or edit the command to keep it valid.

 > Editing a role command

 `Syntax ` \*\*edit role \<command_name> <role>

 This will change the role of a role command.

+**Note:** The bot's role or the bot's highest role must be higher than the role being used in commands.

 ## Other usefull features
 ### Poll